-24:05:27:03.
-IEP team to determine related services.
-In developing a child's an individual educational program IEP, the members of the IEP team shall determine whether any developmental, corrective, or other supportive services, including transportation, are required to assist a child to benefit from special education.
+24:05:27:01.06.
+Initial IEP team meeting for infants and toddlers children served individual educational program IEP, the members of the IEP team shall determine whether any developmental, corrective, or other supportive services, including transportation, are required to assist a child to benefit from special education.
 These services must be written into the individual educational program IEP as related services.